cmacfie/brewery/readme.md

 ## Installing

-The project can found on
+The project can found on `https://github.com/cmacfie/brewery`

 The project is built on PHP 7.1.1.

-I just XAMPP for this project-folder `brewery` in the xampp-folder.
+I used XAMPP for this project.
+Place the project-folder `brewery` in the xampp-folder.
-For me the path is `C:\xampp\htdocs\brewery\ ` and then power up Apache-module.
+For me the path is `C:\xampp\htdocs\ ` and then power up Apache-module.

 The website can then be viewed on `127.0.0.1/brewery`.